Ewie1/CI-PP1good-life-gym/README.md

     </details>

 ## Bugs
+  List of bugs found and fixes used ti mitigate them.

 - Bug: the first page had overflow to the right of the page.
   Fix: with from the slack community i was refered to unicorn revealer which showed my opentimes width was too much.
 Adjusted this and issue was fixed